-But with all the changes and updates happening in the last year to the platform, how do you set it up?
+But with all the changes and updates happening in the last year to the platform, how do you add your business to Google?

 First things first, if you don’t already have a Google account, you’ll need to make one.
 To do so, visit accounts.google.com and click “Create an account.”
 You can use an existing email address or make a new one for free.

-Now that you’ve got your Google account all set up, let’s dive into the good stuff: How to build your Google Business Profile.
+Now that you’ve created your Google account, let’s dive into the good stuff: How to set up your Google Business Profile.

 Find Your Business

 You want potential customers to find your business online, right?
-Well first, you need to either locate your business or add it on Google search.
+Well first, you need to either locate or add your business on Google search.

 To locate your business, head to google.com/business and click “Manage now.”
 After that, you’ll be prompted to type your business name.